 As we have seen, the Ark of the Covenant was specifically created by God to carry His overshadowing presence in this world.
 Similarly, God created Mary to carry the Divine Word in the flesh through the overshadowing of the Holy Spirit.
 For the same reason, both the Ark of the Old Covenant and Mary, the Ark of the New Covenant, were made intrinsically holy by Divine mediation.
-As the Ark was made of pure gold within and without and of incorruptible acacia wood (which cannot be consumed by worms and insects) because it was designed to serve as God’s personal dwelling place on earth, so too God sanctified Mary’s soul when he fashioned it upon her conception and preserved her flesh free from all stain of original sin and ensuing bodily corruption.
+As the ark was made of the purest and cleanest gold within and without and of incorruptible acacia wood (which cannot be consumed by worms and insects) because it was designed to serve as God’s personal dwelling place on earth, so too God sanctified Mary’s soul when he fashioned it upon her conception and preserved her flesh free from all stain of original sin and ensuing bodily corruption because of sin.

 “The prophet David danced before the Ark.
 Now what else should we say the Ark was but holy Mary?
 The Ark bore within it the tables of the Testament, but Mary bore the Heir of the same Testament itself.
 The former contained in it the Law, the latter the Gospel.
 The one had the voice of God, the other His Word.
 The Ark, indeed, was radiant within and without with the glitter of gold, but holy Mary shone within and without with the splendor of virginity.
 The one was adorned with earthly gold, the other with heavenly.”